MayaShenHongyu/VR-file-generator/UserManual.md

 After clicking on one, you can see the Object Form where you define the attributed of an object.
 <img src="/user-manual-images/scene_builder_3.png" alt="Scene builder 3" width="60%" />

 After finishing creating scenes, you will be send back to the Manal Input home page.
 Click on the "Generate trial" button, then you will see all scenes avaliable in the database.
+Click on the available scenes for them to be selected.

 <img src="/user-manual-images/trial_builder.png" alt="Trial builder" width="60%" />